AzureCosmosDB/CosmicMemory/README.md

 # Returns the last item added, or None if stack is empty
 ```

-#### Write Stack to Database
+#### Write Stack to Azure Cosmos DB

-Persist all accumulated memories from the stack to Azure Cosmos DB in a batch:
+Persist the accumulated memories from the stack to Azure Cosmos DB.
+This will add the latest memories since the last write to the container to prevent redundant or duplicate memories.
+If this is the first write, all the memories in the stack will be added to the container.

 ```python
 # Write all stack items to Azure Cosmos DB